fenago/spark-scala-examples/lab-guides/Lab_28.md

-In this Spark 3.0 article, I will provide a Scala example of how to read single, multiple, and all binary files from a folder into DataFrame and also know different options it supports.
+In this Spark 3.0 lab, I will provide a Scala example of how to read single, multiple, and all binary files from a folder into DataFrame and also know different options it supports.